kadena-community/kadena.js/packages/apps/graph/src/devnet/deployment/marmalade/README.md

 scripts into the devnet.
 It contains all the necessary scripts and configuration files to facilitate this process.

-To deploy marmalade in devnet, please run the
+To deploy marmalade in devnet, please run

 ```sh
 pnpm deploy:marmalade -c <chains>